exercism/java/exercises/concept/wizards-and-warriors-2/.docs/instructions.md

 ## 2. Describe a destination

 Each destination has a name and a number of inhabitants and is described as: `"You've arrived at <NAME>, which has <INHABITANTS> inhabitants."`.
-Implement the (static) `GameMaster.describe` method that takes a `Destination` as its sole parameter and returns its description.
+Implement the `GameMaster.describe` method that takes a `Destination` as its sole parameter and returns its description.

 ```java
 Destination destination = new Destination();